dimiandre/aave-health-factor-notification/README.md

 2. Warning Alert (Health Factor < threshold):
    - Sent when health factor drops below configured threshold
    - Includes position details and recommendations

+## Telegram Bot Commands

+Once the bot is running and configured with your Telegram credentials, you can interact with it:

+- Send `status` to the bot to get the current position information, including:
+  - Current health factor
+  - Total borrowed amount
+  - Total supplied amount
+  - Current utilization rate
+  - Latest update timestamp

+The bot will respond with a formatted message containing all the current position details.

 ## Project Structure